Belgium

 The In Flanders Fields Museum stands to tell the stories and honour those who witnessed and fought the WW1 battles in the fields of Flanders.

 From the beginning of the war movements to each significant battle, right through to Armistice Day and the commemorations that continue to this very day.
 The museum includes state of the art multimedia to immerse yourself into, a great way of discovering more about the Great War.
-With educational programs, restaurants and other facilities, the museum is a good starting point before heading out on one of the many memorial tours.
+With educational programs, restaurants and other facilities, the Flanders Field museum is a must see and a good starting point before heading out on one of the many memorial tours.

 Tours and The Last Post

-If you prefer to organise your own self-guided tour, the Flanders Fields and surrounding countryside offer ample opportunities to explore the historic war sites and beyond.
+If you prefer to organise your own self-guided tour, Flanders Fields and its surrounding countryside offer ample opportunities to explore the historic war sites and beyond.
 Whether you are planning to explore the region by bike, foot or campervan, there are plenty of WW1 themed trails, camping sites and cycling routes available for you to explore the area.
+Book your ferry to Belgium today and start planning your trip now!

 The last post being sounded at Menin Gate